How to Plan for A Recession in 2025

 Table of contents

-With constant whispers about a possible recession already occurring or bound to occur in 2024, the best thing you can do is plan rather than panic.
-It’s important to start planning ahead for the possibility of an economic downturn.
+With constant whispers about a possible recession, the best thing you can do is plan rather than panic.
+It’s important to always plan ahead for the possibility of an economic downturn.

 Key Takeaways